metayerkinson/SVGLogo-Maker/README.md

 ## Credits

 Worked with tutor Funbi to help get me started on this assignment.
-We pseudo-coded the general outline together and she helped me put together the unit testing portion of this assignment.
+We pseudo-coded the general outline together and she helped me put together the unit testing portion of atures

-## Features

 Features of this application include the users ability to generate logos quickly and easily through the use of SVG files, entirely from the command line.
 No UI (user interface) needed, and no front end tools needed.